 Do not put a hot tub on grass or bare ground.
 A hot tub needs a level and stable surface to operate safely.
 With the weight of water and people, a hot tub can settle unevenly on grass, resulting in an unlevel hot tub which can lead to stress fractures in the frame and shell.

 But that’s just a quick answer.

 There’s a lot more to know about hot tubs and where to put them.
-Including the 1 exception I cover below that does allow a hot tub to be placed on the grass.
+Including the 1 exception, I cover below that does allow a hot tub to be placed on the grass.
 We’ll also look at fake grass too!

 Let’s examine this in greater detail.